isaacksdata/Advent-of-code-2023/README.md

 Part A - fairly easy, a couple of interesting sort problems which could be solved using custom sort functions.
 I had not come across `functools.cmp_to_key` before which was useful when you need complex custom sorting functions.
+Part B - easy to write the initial logic to handle jokers.
+Ran into a couple of edge cases such as when jokers were the only pair etc. Interesting use of `functools.partial` to provide arguments to the custom sorting function used in part A.